Șoimii Stadium (Lipova)

-Stadionul Șoimii is a multi-use stadium in Lipova, Romania.
+The Șoimii Stadium is a multi-use stadium in Lipova, Romania.
 It is used mostly for football matches and is the home ground of Șoimii Lipova.
 The stadium was opened on 16 September 2022, with a third division match between Șoimii Lipova and Avântul Periam, score 5–0, thus officially replacing the old stadium, which was demolished in 2016.
 The new stadium has a covered main stand with a capacity of 1,520 seats and modern facilities which cost €1.2 million.